sevennineteen/pyslinger/README.markdown

 ## Caveats

-1. While this generalized approach should work on all Sling-fronted repositories, it has only been tested on Adobe CQ 5.4.
+1. While this generalized approach should work on all Sling-fronted repositories, it has only been tested on Adobe CQ 5.4 and 5.5.

 2. You may encounter unmet dependencies for Python modules not included in the standard library, such as `simplejson`, `html2text`.
 Review the import statements at the top of each script and install necessary modules using `easy_install` or `pip`.